 Your Voice Counts is commissioned by Newcastle City Council to provide the IMCA service in Newcastle.

 Independent Mental Health Advocate (IMHA)

-- understand the information they are given about their care or treatment
+- understand the information you are given about your care or treatment

-- talk to the people about their care or treatment
+- talk to the medical or social work team about your care or treatment

 - access information about how the Mental Health Act applies to them

 - attend meetings with you or stand in for you if you prefer